-I've been cooking with a wok now for around 35 years, and I love everything about these pans.
+I've been cooking with a wok now for over 35 years, and I love everything about these pans.

 There are so many benefits associated with woks.
 They're versatile, hard-wearing, economical, and they produce food that's tasty, healthy, and usually quick to make.

 I thought it would be great to list all of the positives and explain why I love these pans so much.

 Here are the 10 biggest positives:

 - One Pan Cooking